 Which Property Survey?
 Property Survey Options

-This can be confusing as to which one to go for…!
+This can be confusing choice as to which one you should go for.

 There are 3 main types of property survey available to you….

 When you have an offer accepted on a property your next job is to arrange a survey to establish the condition of the property and to ensure that it is worth what you are going to pay for it.
 If something is found on the survey you are then in a position by law to approach the seller to negotiate a price for the works required.

 Property Survey Types